RobCranfill/pi-wx-station/README.md

 ## Thoughts

-Could be made more cheaply with QTPy and Adafruit RFM69HCW Transceiver Radio Breakout?
-(Maybe not - RFM69HCW is $10, QTPy $5 and up, depending on CPU &c)
+Could be made more cheaply with RP Pico and Adafruit RFM69HCW Transceiver Radio Breakout?